pure-data/externals-howto/README.rst

     t_inlet *floatinlet_new(t_object *owner, t_float *fp);

-Generates a new “passive” inlet for the object that is pointed at by ``owner``.
+Generates a new “passive” inlet for the object pointed at by ``owner``.
-This inlet enables numerical values to be written directly into the memory ``fp``, without calling a dedicated method.
+This inlet enables numerical values to be written directly into the memory location pointed at by ``fp``, without calling a dedicated method.

 symbolinlet\_new
 ^^^^^^^^^^^^^^^^